 When your wood stove door is closed, the door gasket provides an airtight seal so that all of the air coming into the stove is through the air vents, and not through the door, and therefore controllable.
 If your wood stove doesn’t have this door seal on the door then it wouldn’t be able to burn firewood as efficiently.

 How Often Do You Need To Replace Your Door Gasket?

-The door gasket on your outdoor boiler can wear out over time so it must be replaced typically every 2-3 years.
+The door gasket on your outdoor wood burning boiler can wear out over time so it must be replaced typically every 2-3 years.
 This is a normal maintenance routine that we highly recommend so that you can keep your furnace healthy and efficient, and this also reduces your workload.
 But you may also replace it earlier if necessary.

 If you notice discoloration on your door seal fire rope, it doesn't mean you have to replace it.
 That is normal.

 Fiberglass material is made to be fairly soft and so it can help stoves to provide an airtight seal when the door is closed.
 So when you notice that the rope starts to harden or become brittle, you need to replace it.
 A hardened gasket can no longer provide a tight seal.

 What Happens if Your Door Gasket is Failing?